miketheodorou/charter-restaurants/README.md

 ### `yarn start`

-Creates a production build and serves the app from server.js on [http://localhost:8080] <br />
+Creates a production build and serves the app from the build folder <br />
 This script is being used to create and serve the app in heroku